-The Senior CTF Bonds are secured by a pledge of the CTF Pledged Funds.
-The Senior CTF Bonds and any other bonds issued from time to time under the Senior CTF Trust Agreement, including the issuance of subordinate bonds in accordance with the terms thereof, constitute Senior CTF Obligations.
-The Senior CTF Obligations are senior to the 2010 Trust Agreement Notes with respect to the Net CTF Pledged Funds (described above) and are included in the definition of "Senior Obligations."
-Additional bonds may be issued under the Senior CTF Trust Agreement.
+The CTF Bonds and any other bonds issued from time to time under the CTF Trust Agreement or any other trust agreement secured by monies credited to the Commonwealth Transportation Fund, including Transit Bonds, when and if issued by the Commonwealth pursuant to the Special Obligation Act, or subordinate CTF Bonds, if any, constitute CTF Obligations.
+The CTF Obligations are senior to the Trust Agreement Notes with respect to the Net CTF Pledged Funds and are included in the definition of "Senior Obligations."

+Additional bonds constituting CTF Obligations may be issued from time to time.